The Fatherland: Background

 Three German-American banker friends helped Viereck with the fifty dollars needed to start up The Fatherland.
 The first edition of ten thousand copies sold out quickly in New York.
 The publication grew to thirty employees almost immediately and “took upon itself the task of exposing the malfeasance of the Allied countries, of revealing the prejudices and distortions of the American press, and of rallying German-Americans in their own defense.”
-The weekly received part of its funding from a German propaganda cabinet set up in New York Society, with which Viereck worked closely.
+The weekly received part of its funding from a German propaganda cabinet set up in New York society, with which Viereck worked closely.

 One of the contributors to The Fatherland was Aleister Crowley.

 Viereck was accused by the New York World of receiving German subsidies for propaganda purposes, but the Department of Justice was unable to prosecute.
 Still, Viereck faced social censure, being driven from his house by a lynch mob and expelled from the Authors League as well as the Poetry Society of America.

-Surely, Viereck’s personal circumstances affected the publication life and reception of The Fatherland.
+Viereck’s personal circumstances affected the publication life and reception of The Fatherland.
 When America entered the war, he subdued the publication’s tone of German sympathy and changed its title.
 It was New World and Viereck's: The American Weekly in February 1917, Viereck's American Monthly in August 1918, and American Monthly in October 1920.

 The Joseph McGarrity Collection of Villanova University’s Special Collections and Digital Library contains issues of The Fatherland from volume 1:1 (August 1914) to 6:2 (February 1917).